MicrosoftDocs/visualstudio-docs/docs/test/lab-management/install-configure-test-agents.md

 | 2015: upgrade from 2013 or new install | 2015 | 2013 | 2013 |
 | 2013 | 2015 | 2013 | 2013 |

-## Upgrading from Visual Studio 2013 test agents
+## Upgrade from Visual Studio 2013 test agents

 We recommend that you use agents for Visual Studio in all new automated testing scenarios.
 You can use the *Deploy Test Agents* task in a build definition to download and install the test agents on your machine.